encoredev/encore/docs/ts/concepts/benefits.md

 - **Faster feedback loops:** With type-safe infrastructure you can identify problems as early as in your code editor, instead of learning about issues via the — much slower — deployment cycle.
 - **No manual config required**: There is no need to manually write [IaC](/resources/infrastructure-as-code) configuration, like Terraform, and no need to maintain configuration for multiple environments manually.
 Encore uses your application code as the source of truth and automatically keeps all environments in sync.
 - **One codebase for all environments**: Encore [automatically provisions](/docs/deploy/infra) your local, [preview](/docs/deploy/preview-environments), and cloud environments (using [your own cloud account](/docs/deploy/own-cloud)) on AWS/GCP.
-- **Cloud-agnostic by default**: The Backend SDK is an abstraction layer on top of the cloud provider's APIs, so you avoid becoming locked in to a single cloud.
+- **Cloud-agnostic by default**: The Backend Framework is an abstraction layer on top of the cloud provider's APIs, so you avoid becoming locked in to a single cloud.
 - **Evolve infrastructure without code changes**: As your requirements evolve, you can change and configure the provisioned infrastructure by using Encore's Cloud Dashboard or your cloud provider's console.

 ## Incredible performance powered by a custom Rust runtime